GNOME/orca/README-APPLICATION-DEVELOPERS.md

 ## Introduction

 Please note: This document is a work in progress and will be expanded over time to include details about what Orca expects from applications.
-In the meantime, it contains tips based on frequently- asked questions.
+In the meantime, it contains tips based on frequently-asked questions.
 We hope you find them useful.

 ## Accessible Events